Virginia Seal of Biliteracy

 The Virginia Department of Education (VDOE) awards the Virginia Seal of Biliteracy to students who attain proficiency in English and one or more world languages by high school graduation.
 Criteria to earn the Seal of Biliteracy include:

-- Passing all required End-of-Course Assessments in English reading and writing at the proficient or higher level.
+- Pass all required End-of Course Assessments in English reading and writing at the proficient or higher level in all years those assessments were administered

 - Demonstrating proficiency at the intermediate-mid level or higher in one or more languages other than English, as demonstrated through a state-approved assessment (Word Doc).